 The suspect was both inside and outside the school buildings.

-Now the man in custody wearing a red shirt, black pants, black boots, we believe was a former student at a fairly young age, FBI's on the scene.
+Now, the man in custody wearing a red shirt, black pants, black boots, we believe was a former student at a fairly young age.

-Uh it's a school that has nearly three thousand students, two thousand nine hundred and seventy-two students, a lot of kids down there.
+It's a school that has nearly 3,000 students, 2,972 students, a lot of kids down there.

-Um, and uh now parents are being told that I guess they're reuniting with their children at the local Marriott Hotel down there, and I'm sure that local local police are gonna direct everybody in that area.
+And now parents are being told that I guess they're reuniting with their children at the local Marriott Hotel down there.

-Uh the president tweeted out my prayers, my condolences to the families of the victims of this terrible Florida shooting.
+The president tweeted out my prayers, my condolences to the families of the victims of this terrible Florida shooting.

-No child, teacher or anyone else should ever feel unsafe in an American school.
+No child, teacher, or anyone else should ever feel unsafe in an American school.

 I agree with that sentiment.

-The deputy White House press secretary said we're monitoring the situation.
+The Deputy White House press secretary said we're monitoring the situation.

 Rick Scott announced plans to come to Broward County immediately.

-He's been on the pump.
+He's been on the phone.

 But the guy gets stuff done.